- Ardsley Oaks WMC

 31 The Arcade

-The first micro pub in Barnsley set up by the owners of 2 Roses brewery in a former cake shop in the pretty Victorian Arcade.
+The first micro pub in Barnsley set up by the owners of Two Roses brewery in a former cake shop in the pretty Victorian Arcade.
 On 4th July 2019 the pub opened up in the hands of Jolly Boys Brewery and operates as their long awaited brewery tap.
 The bar may stay open till 11pm on Fridays and Saturdays.

 - Joseph Bramah

 This Lloyds No.1 provides the standard Wetherspoons beers with up to an additional four changing micro-brewery guest beers as well as value for money meals.
 Set over two floors you can find some quieter areas especially in the smaller upstairs bar.
 Outside is a sheltered and heated smoking and no smoking courtyard.
-Friday's and Saturday's have dress restrictions, no sports or workwear, smart dress.
+Weekends have a strict dress restriction of no sportswear or workwear this also means walkwear.
+At the moment the pub is disappointing it is in the 2022 CAMRA Good Beer Guide, it is NOT in the Guide.

 - Keel Inn